willsigmon/songboard/README.md

 - Upload `docs/social-preview.png` as the GitHub social preview (Settings → General → Social preview) and bring the same image to your social launch.
 - Suggested caption: *Songboard instantly turns every music link I copy into a universal Song.link page.
 One copy, every streaming service. https://github.com/willsigmon/songboard*
 - Demonstration clips or GIFs live well inside `docs/`—link them from the README or your announcement post.
+- Planning a Gumroad launch?
+Follow [`docs/gumroad-setup.md`](docs/gumroad-setup.md) for the exact steps and assets.

 ---